 — Andy Chow (@andy_chow) December 22, 2021

 The Ohio Casino Control Commission, which will regulate sports betting, has released proposed rules in two stages after presenting its Sports Gaming Presentation at the commission’s December meeting.
 The first batch, released Jan.
 17, focuses on provisional licensing and testing standards.
-The second set, released this week, covers licensing for mobile and retail sportsbooks, general wagering provisions, and equipment.
+The second set, released this week, covers licensing for OH sportsbook apps and retail sportsbooks, general wagering provisions, and equipment.

 The comment period for the first batch ends Jan.
 28 and the comment period for the second group ends Feb.
 4.